Whitsundays Whale Heritage Area

 The Whitsundays Islands, Australia

-74 stunning islands on the Great Barrier Reef, where you can witness humpback whales calving and playing.
+74 stunning islands on the Great Barrier Reef, where humpback whales relax and calve in protected warm waters.

 The Whitsundays Whale Heritage Area is nestled within the Great Barrier Reef Marine Park and includes a group of tropical islands with fringing reefs and beaches.
 From around June to October, migrating humpback whales calve in the protected waters of the Whitsundays.
 Visitors are invited to experience the unique beauty of the Whitsundays through responsible ecotourism and the plethora of year-round festivals and events.